-When I was 19 I walked into my endocrinologist’s office while I was home from college on christmas break and they told me something jaw dropping.
+When I was 19 and home from school on Christmas break, I walked into my endocrinologist’s office and they told me something jaw dropping.

 The news?
 My A1C was a 5.7- the best it had ever been since being diagnosed at 7.
 When the doctor told me, my mom hugged me with the biggest smile on her face and my endocrinologist started bragging to the nurse how much of a “star” diabetic example I was.

 While this celebratory moment was going down between the nurse, my endocrinologist and my mom, I couldn’t help but feel so defeated.
 I know, not what you’d expect to hear.
 On paper I was healthy, but deep down inside I didn’t feel that way...

 When everyone around you keeps telling you how strong and amazing you are, but the way you feel doesn’t match up, you feel like a fraud and like you’re letting them down.
 This shouldn’t have been the case.
 But it’s how I felt.

 In college I wanted to lose weight, stabilize my blood sugars, and feel more in control of my diabetes.
 But I went down the path of restriction and obsession which ultimately got me a near perfect A1C but left me with a horrible relationship with food, an unsustainably restrictive lifestyle, and feeling less in control of my life then ever before.

 In short, here’s what I learned at that time of my life about diabetes management: if you're interested in eating every meal at home, saying no to the movies with friends because you know the popcorn will be too tempting, restricting carbs, spending every 30 seconds checking your blood sugar, and scheduling your life around cardio machines in FEAR of not being enough, striving for perfection, and proving your worth to others, then you too can have a perfect A1C.